Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 The cause of extra weight is sometimes explainable, not typical, and very specific to the circumstance beyond the norm.
-And while we need not discuss assumption.
+And while we need not discuss assumptions.
 I find rationalizing the thoughts of others, not aware of a story or testimony tedious.
-I sometimes allow their assumption and nod in agreement as it is easier to succumb to their belief.
+I sometimes allow their inference and nod in agreement as it is easier to succumb to their belief.
 I am sure we can relate this theory to a similar situation in your life where explaining your reality is unnecessary at times.
 Assumption roots within our minds, molded by the truth one may have experience with or understand.

 My truth is that in the past, I was a therapist working in physical rehabilitation, my first love of helping people joint with athletics, leisure, and the love of being active.
-I was a skier, swimmer, hiker, camper; lifeguard, volleyball player, biker, and I loved the thrill of helping others back to their interest and life goals.
+I was a skier, swimmer, hiker, camper, lifeguard, volleyball player, biker, and I loved the thrill of helping others back to their interest and life goals.

 Societal norms, we tend to lean on surface exposure!
-Worldly presentations that are ever-changing shared quickly and gossiped into a chaotic misunderstanding.
+Worldly presentations that are ever-changing are shared quickly and gossiped into a chaotic misunderstanding.
 We stop focusing on the heart of people and our nation, only to find camps of comfort to ramble the stories of assumption and platform.

 Ask questions and get to know the real stories